SOCR/SOCRAT/README.md

 This will install all the dependencies mentioned in package.json file.

 We are almost there!
 All the dependencies have been installed now.
-The only task left is to build the project.

-    $> grunt build

 Start the server!
 See the application running at localhost:3000!